 Entry into Bhutan can be made either by land or by air.
-Druk Air, the National Air Carrier of the Kingdom, operates regular fights to / from Paro to Delhi, Kolkatta, Kathmandu and Bangkok.
+Druk Air, the National Air Carrier of the Kingdom, operates regular flights to and from Paro to Delhi, Kolkata, Kathmandu, and Bangkok.
 By surface, entry into Bhutan is possible through southern border town of Phuentsholing.
-This frontier town is about 6 hours drive from Thimphu and Paro, 4 hours drive from Bagdogra and 7 hours drive from Darjeeling and Gangtok.
+This frontier town is about 6-hours’ drive from Thimphu and Paro, 4-hours’ drive from Bagdogra, and 7-hours’ drive from Darjeeling and Gangtok.

-Indian Nationals travelling between Bhutan & India do not need Visa.
-An identity document, be it either passport or an election commission I. D card is however required for presentation at the immigration during entry, to obtain an entry permit along with 06 passport size photographs.
+Indian Nationals travelling between Bhutan & India do not need an entry visa.
+However, an identity document, be it either passport or an election commission I. D card, is required for presentation at the immigration during entry to obtain an entry permit, along with six passport size photographs.
 An Affidavit from Supreme Court is needed for those who don’t have any of the above documents.

-Indian Nationals travelling between Bhutan and Nepal require valid passport as per Nepalese immigration regulation.
+Indian Nationals travelling between Bhutan and Nepal require a valid passport, as per Nepalese immigration regulation.

-It is required for those travelling to restricted areas beyond Dochula pass.
-The Route Permit is processed & issued in Thimphu, only after arrival in Bhutan and on production of the Entry Permit.
-Two copies of passport size photos required while processing Route Permit.
-Also this permit can be processed only during working days (Mon-Fri) and applications are accepted from 9-11 a.m and permit granted on same day from 3-5 p.m in summer and 3-.4 p.m in winter.
+A Route Permit is required for those travelling to restricted areas beyond Dochula pass.
+The Route Permit is processed and issued in Thimphu, only after arrival in Bhutan and upon the production of the Entry Permit.
+Two copies of passport size photos are required for the processing of the Route Permit.
+Also, this permit can be processed only during working days (Mon-Fri) and applications are accepted from 9-11 AM and permit granted on same day, from 3-5 PM in summer and 3-4 PM in winter.

-The Bhutanese currency is called Ngultrum (Nu.) and is at par with Indian Rupee.
-Credit cards (Amex and Visa cards) are accepted by only few limited establishments and no ATM centers are available.
-Indian Rupee is acceptable all over Bhutan however it is also advisable not to carry Rs 1,000/ and Rs 500/ denomination currency notes.
+The Bhutanese currency is called Ngultrum (Nu.) and is at par with Indian Rupee in terms of exchange value to foreign currency.
+Credit cards (Amex and Visa cards) are accepted by only few limited establishments; and no ATM centers are available.
+Indian Rupee is acceptable all over Bhutan; however, it is also advisable not to carry Rs 1,000 and/or Rs 500 denomination currency notes.

-The official language of Bhutan is Dzongkha and a large number of dialects are spoken.
-English has been the language of educational instruction since 1964 and is widely spoken.
-Also locals at popular tourist destinations understand and speak Hindi.
+The official language of Bhutan is Dzongkha, and a large number of dialects are spoken.
+English has been the language of educational instruction since 1964, and it is widely spoken.
+Also, locals at popular tourist destinations understand and speak Hindi.

 – 200 cigarettes or 50 cigars or 250g of tobacco